Pantoprazole and Sleep disorder - a phase IV clinical study of FDA data

 What is Sleep disorder?

-Common drugs people take besides Pantoprazole *:
+What are other drugs people take besides Pantoprazole? *

 * Approximation only.
 Some reports may have incomplete information.